mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/docs/ML_SERVICE_INTEGRATION.md

 - **Training modes**:
   - *Sliding window* (`EXACTLY_ONCE=false`, default): the ledger dedupes bars within the active window but allows historic data to be re-used as the window advances for higher-quality HMMs.
   - *Strict exactly-once* (`EXACTLY_ONCE=true`): every bar is trained at most once.
 Use only if compliance requires non-reuse—model quality typically suffers without long look-back context.
+- **Window blending**: in sliding-window mode the trainer stitches together the latest claimed files with the rolling `TRAIN_WINDOW_DAYS` archive, deduping by timestamp so late-arriving bars overwrite older copies safely.
+- **Metadata**: `/train` responses expose `metadata.claimed_files` so you can alert on empty ledger runs and track how much fresh data each job consumed.

 ### `param_controller`
 - **Preset menu**: register safe presets via `POST /preset/register/{strategy}/{instrument}` with a `{ "preset_id": ..., "params": { ... } }` payload.